Introduction: Stranger Things Cookies

 1/2 teaspoon salt

 (Note that some of the links on this page contain Amazon affiliate links.
 This does not change the price of any of the items for sale.
 However, I earn a small commission if you click on any of those links and buy anything.
-I reinvest this money into materials and tools for future projects.
-However, you are obviously free to get things where you please.)
+I reinvest this money into materials and tools for future projects.)

 Step 2: Chocolate Letter Cookies